pragma-/Plang/README.md

 ##### Null()
 Converting to `Null` always produces a `Null` type with value `null`.

-Converting from `Null` to type T produces a T with the following values:

-Type T | Value
+From Null to Type | Resulting Value
 --- | ---
 Null | null
 Boolean | false